Metroboard Slim Stealth Edition Review

 This board had a tendency to want to burn out and refuse to drive in a straight line if you weren't prepared for it.

 This metric was also scored with two tests, the first being how far the board traveled in a medium riding profile, and the second, how long it took to charge the board.
 This board took home the top score in this metric with an 8 out of 10.
-It traveled the furthest out of all the boards, as you can see in the chart below.
+It traveled the furthest out of all the boards.

 This board traveled 23.4 miles in total, with the board slowing down a little bit at the halfway point, and severely dropping the speed for the last 4 miles or so.
 This board took around 2 hours, 40 minutes to recharge after being completely depleted, in line with the manufacturer's claimed time of 1-3 hours.